Finding the Greatest Common Factor (GCF) of 40 and 28: A practical guide

 Finding the greatest common factor (GCF), also known as the greatest common divisor (GCD), of two numbers is a fundamental concept in mathematics with applications ranging from simplifying fractions to solving algebraic equations.
-This article will delve into the various methods for determining the GCF of 40 and 28, explaining each step thoroughly and providing a deeper understanding of the underlying mathematical principles.
+This article will break down the various methods for determining the GCF of 40 and 28, explaining each step thoroughly and providing a deeper understanding of the underlying mathematical principles.
 We'll explore multiple approaches, from prime factorization to the Euclidean algorithm, ensuring a comprehensive understanding for learners of all levels.

 Understanding the Greatest Common Factor (GCF)